ethancollyer/Mathias/README.md

-# Mathias - Integrating LLMs with Mathmatics
+# Mathias - Math Intelligent Assistant

 ## Overview

-Mathias is a project striving to improve LLM capabilities to accurately solve mathmatical problems.
+Mathias is looking to improve LLM capabilities to solve mathematical problems accurately.
 To achieve this, Mathias dedicates the problem's logic to an LLM, and calculations to a calculator.
-This project is currently in early development and for personal experimentation.
+This project is currently in early development and for personal experimentation with LLMs.

-## Features
+## TO DO

 - [x] Ollama Client
 - [x] OpenAI Client
 - [x] Sympy Calculator
-- [x] Practice Problems
+- [x] Test Problems
+- [x] Debugger LLM
+- [ ] Interactive CLI
+- [ ] Performance Testing
-- [ ] Debugger LLM
+- [ ] Debugger Improvements
 - [ ] Prompt Optimization
-- [ ] Calculator Debugging
-- [ ] Performance Testing
+- [ ] Integrated Function Calling